JohanVer/freicar_docs/docs/environment.md

 The directory freicar_deps and freicar_ws are shared with your host.
 So every data that you create inside the docker within this directory can be read by the host, or vice versa.
 Additionally only the data in these folders are persistent if you restart the docker environment.

-Inside the docker container (for example if you executed fcc or an additional terminal with fct) you can start the simulator by typing : "freicarsim"

 ##Persistent Changes to Docker Container
 Sometimes it becomes necessary to install additional libraries or packages if your program needs them.
 While you can install them in the docker container with `sudo apt-get install`, the changes would vanish as soon you stop the docker.